Ganashree9/uk-company-risk-dashboard/README.md

 # UK Company Risk Dashboard

+A data analyst portfolio project using **Python, SQL and Power BI** to analyse UK company records, identify risk indicators and present executive-level dashboard insights.

+## Dashboard Preview

+![UK Company Risk Dashboard](screenshots/dashboard_overview.png)

 ## Project Overview

-This project analyses UK company records to identify risk indicators, sector patterns and business-health signals using Python, SQL and Power BI.
+This project analyses UK company records to identify risk indicators, company status patterns and business-health signals.

 The goal is to demonstrate how public company data can be cleaned, transformed and visualised into a decision-ready dashboard for finance, banking, operations and risk teams.

-## Dashboard Preview

-![UK Company Risk Dashboard](screenshots/dashboard_overview.png)

 ## Key Results